Free Sample: Music for Multifamily Tours

 When many people think of instrumental music, they may think of it as boring and dull.
 But, when chosen correctly, it doesn’t have to be.
 Instrumental music can still create many of the emotions lyric-based music can.
 In fact, there are usually instrumental versions of some of your favorite songs.
 Also, Google best instrumental rock songs and you’ll quickly see that instrumental music can definitely hold its own in your video tour.
 Just don’t forget to add “royalty free” to that search term.

-But, as you’ve read, it’s definitely worth the time and focus.
-Luckily there are resources out there like Epidemic Sound, a website that allows people to find audio tracks for video.
+There are resources out there like Epidemic Sound, a website that allows people to find audio tracks for video.
 Epidemic sound for real estate is an easy way to find music for all manner of real estate videos.
 You can also use epidemic sound song identifier if you’ve heard a tune that would be perfect but you can’t seem to get ahold of it.
 Using these types of resources keeps you compliant and gives you a ton of great music options for your video.

 Another great resource can be found with our very own Realync.
 If you choose to use Realync for your video tours, we actually include tracks in our platform, so you don’t have to go around searching for them and you don’t have to pay any extra for them!
 That makes Realync a true one stop shop for live video hosting, pre-recorded videos creation, cloud-based sharing, and a simple way to add great music.